LCU Baseball

 After finishing up his undergraduate work, Blackwood held several different coaching positions around West Texas including stints in Ralls and Haskell.
 In 1998, he secured a job as the Assistant Baseball Coach at Harding University.
 While at Harding, Blackwood played an integral role in turning around the Bison program, and he also found time to attend class.
 In 2000, Blackwood received his Master’s of Education Degree in Exercise Science, allowing him to return to LCU later that year as the Interim Chair of the Kinesiology Department until taking over the head coaching position for the Chaps in the summer of 2003.

-Despite all of his talents and accomplishments, Blackwood’s crowning achievements are his marriage to the former Kim Lindsey (LCU alumnus) in 1995 and his two children, Brennan (13) and Lindsey (11).
+Despite all of his talents and accomplishments, Blackwood’s crowning achievements are his marriage to the former Kim Lindsey (LCU alumnus) in 1995 and his two children, Brennan and Lindsey.